Victoria Lobis, PhD

 Scholarly and Creative Work

 In both university and museum settings, Victoria Sancho Lobis has given courses on western art ranging from ancient Greek monuments to contemporary art and architecture with a strong focus on the physical qualities of art objects and the role of artists in artistic production and reception.
 Lobis’s primary research area is seventeenth-century European art, more specifically, works on paper.
-She looks forward to offering courses at USD related to the production of early modern European art, the early history of art collecting, the representation of human anatomy in art and science, and the idea of the Baroque in European art and architecture.
+While at USD, her courses related to the production of early modern European art, the early history of art collecting, the representation of human anatomy in art and science, and the idea of the Baroque in European art and architecture.